 \section{Abstract}

-Holomorphic quantization of 2+1 dimensional pure Yang-Mills theory is studied with focusing on finite large scales.
-Previously we have shown that (Yildirim, 2015, Int.
+Geometric quantization of 2+1 dimensional pure Yang-Mills theory is studied with focusing on finite large scales.
+It is previously shown that (Yildirim, 2015, Int.
 J. Mod.
-Phys A, 30(7), 1550034) topologically massive Yang-Mills theory exhibits a Chern-Simons splitting behavior at large scales, similar to the topologically massive AdS gravity model in its near Chern-Simons limit.
-This splitting occurs as a sum of two Chern-Simons terms with levels $k/2$ each.
-In the pure Chern-Simons limit, the split parts add up to give the original Chern-Simons term in the action.
-The opposite limit of the gravitational analogue is an Einstein-Hilbert term with a negative cosmological constant, which can be written as subtracted two half Chern-Simons terms.
-With this motivation, the gauge theory version of this limit is investigated, showing that at large distances, pure Yang-Mills theory acts like a topological theory that consists of split Chern-Simons parts with levels $k/2$ and $-k/2$.
-At very large distances these split terms cancel, making the Yang-Mills theory trivial as expected due to existence of a mass gap.
+Phys A, 30(7), 1550034), topologically massive Yang-Mills theory exhibits a Chern-Simons splitting behavior at large scales, similar to the topologically massive AdS gravity model in its near Chern-Simons limit.
+This splitting occurs as two Chern-Simons parts with levels $+k/2$ each, where $k$ is the original Chern-Simons level in the Lagrangian.
+In the pure Chern-Simons limit, split parts combine to give the original Chern-Simons level.
+The opposite limit of the gravitational analogue gives an Einstein-Hilbert term with a negative cosmological constant, which can be written as a two half Chern-Simons terms with opposite signs.
+With this motivation, the gauge theory analogue of this limit is investigated, showing that at finite large distances pure Yang-Mills theory acts like a topological theory that consists of split Chern-Simons parts with levels $+k/2$ and $-k/2$.
+At very large distances these split terms cancel, making the Yang-Mills theory trivial, as expected, due to the existence of a mass gap.
 Gauge invariance of the split parts is discussed.
-It is also shown that, this splitting behavior can be exploited to incorporate link invariants of knot theory, just like in the topologically massive case.
+It is also shown that this splitting behavior can be exploited to incorporate link invariants of knot theory, just like in the topologically massive case.